zushicat/covid-19-data-crawler/README.md

 - IdBundesland
 - Landkreis

+The attribute "AnzahlFall" and "AnzahlTodesfall" are new case/death numbers which I accumulated accordingly in "cases" and "deaths".
+The timestamp in "Meldedatum" is formatted into a human readable format in "reportDate" (d-m-Y).

 ### 2 - Stadt Köln (North Rhine-Westphalia, Germany)
 This is out of very personal interest in the numbers within my immediate vicinity.
 Yikes.